José Guadalupe Posada

-José Guadalupe Posada Aguilar (2 February 1852 – 20 January 1913) was a Mexican political lithographer who used relief printing to produce popular illustrations.
+José Guadalupe Posada Aguilar (2 February 1852 – 20 January 1913) was a Mexican political printmaker who used relief printing to produce popular illustrations.
 His work has influenced numerous Latin American artists and cartoonists because of its satirical acuteness and social engagement.
-He used skulls, calaveras, and bones to convey political and cultural critiques.
+He used skulls, calaveras, and bones to show political and cultural critiques.

 Among his most enduring works is La Calavera Catrina.

 Early life and education

 Posada was born in Aguascalientes on 2 February 1852.
-His father was Germán Posada Serna and his mother Petra Aguilar Portillo.
+His father was Germán Posada Serna and his mother was Petra Aguilar Portillo.
 Posada was one of eight children and received his early education from his older brother Cirilo, a country school teacher.
-Posada's brother taught him reading, writing and drawing.
+Posada's brother taught him reading, writing, and drawing.
 He then joined La Academia Municipal de Dibujo de Aguascalientes (the Municipal Drawing Academy of Aguascalientes).
 Later, in 1868, as a teenager he apprenticed in the workshop of Jose Trinidad Pedroza, who taught him lithography and engraving.

 In 1871, before he was out of his teens, his career began with a job as the political cartoonist for a local newspaper in Aguascalientes, El Jicote ("The Bumblebee"), where his first cartoons were published.
 The newspaper closed after 11 issues, reportedly because one of Posada's cartoons had offended a powerful local politician.
 In 1872, Posada and Pedroza dedicated themselves to commercial lithography in León, Guanajuato.
-While in Leon, Posada opened his own workshop and worked as a teacher of lithography at the local secondary school.
+While in Leon, Posada opened his own workshop and worked as a lithography teacher at the local secondary school.
 He also continued his work with lithographs and wood engravings.
 In 1873, he returned to his home in Aguascalientes City where he married María de Jesús Vela in 1875.
 The following year he purchased the printing press from Pedroza.

 From 1875 to 1888, Posada continued to collaborate with several newspapers in León, including La Gacetilla, el Pueblo Caótico and La education.
 He survived the great flood of León on 18 June 1888, of which he published several lithographs representing the tragedy in which more than two hundred and fifty corpses were found and more than 1,400 people were reported missing.

 At the end of 1888, he moved to Mexico City, where he learned the craft and technique of engraving in lead and zinc.
 He collaborated with the newspaper La Patria Ilustrada and the Revisita de Mexico until the early months of 1890.